All Images Copyright 2008-2025 Jennifer Lavrenz

 _

 To say Rome is an impressive city is an understatement!
 The quote is most definitely true, "Rome was not built in a day!"
-I stayed 3 nights in a beautiful and safe women's hostel.
+I stayed 3 nights in a beautiful hostel.
 It was recommend to me by a lady I met during my time in Israel.
 From the hostel, I walked everywhere and explored nearly everything!
 After a few days though, I was on over load with how much there was see and do in this historic city.
 Of course I didn't actually see everything there is to see in the city, that's impossible!

 I will be coming back for sure!